 The Government of Monaco and the Prince Albert II of Monaco Foundation hosted a reception at the at Monaco's Oceanographic Museum on Thursday evening, 19 September.

-IISD Reporting Services, through its ENB Meeting Coverage, is providing daily web coverage and will provide a summary and analysis from IPCC-51.
+IISD Reporting Services, through its ENB Meeting Coverage, provided daily web coverage and a summary and analysis from IPCC-51.

 Andrés Couve Correa, Minister of Science, Technology and Innovation, Chile

 View of the dais during the opening session

 Elena Manaenkova, Deputy Secretary-General, World Meteorological Organization

 Abdalah Mokssit, IPCC Secretary

 Florin Vladu, UN Framework Convention on Climate Change Secretariat